 - Gallbladder sludge does not always cause symptoms.

 - Some risk factors make gallbladder sludge more likely.

 - There is no need to treat gallbladder sludge if a person has no other symptoms.

 Gallbladder sludge is a buildup of substances in the gallbladder.
 It is not a medical condition on its own but can lead to conditions, such as gallstones and pancreatitis.
-It can also go away on its own.
+It can

 In most cases, a doctor discovers gallbladder sludge during an ultrasound of the gallbladder.